- Review of: Lending Club

 - Management Risk — Lending Club’s annual fee is 1%; this rate has already increased from, I believe, an initial 0.5% fee.
 This fee could increase in the future.

 - Marketplace Risk — The risk that Lending Club goes bankrupt.
 While this is improbable given the history of Lending Club, it’s not impossible.
 Lending Club does have contingencies in place should they go bankrupt an orderly dissolve of the marketplace, but this has never tested.

 - Callable Risk — Loans can be paid in full early and affect your return.
 The downside is you will need to find another loan to replace it.

-- Diversification Risk – If you have a small amount of loans, (under 100) one default can dramatically affect your overall return.
-Ideally you should have over 400 notes (otherwise $10,000 or more) invested with Lending Club.
+- Diversification Risk — If you have a small amount of loans (less than 100), one default can dramatically affect your overall return.
+Ideally, you should have more than 400 notes (otherwise $10,000 or more) invested with Lending Club.

 - Pricing Risk — Lending Club will properly price the borrower’s risk to default.

 With the last issue, you can minimize this risk by specifically picking the loans you want to fund.
 You don’t think it’s a good loan?
 Don’t invest in that note.

 It should be clearly noted that Lending Club investments are not considered passive investments by the U.S. government.
 This means you cannot lock in the long-term capital gains tax rate.
 Therefore, the IRS taxes any profit as ordinary income.

 If possible, you are best in a self-directed IRA retirement account.
 It is much more tax efficient than in a taxable account like I currently have.
 Lending Club does offer IRA investment accounts.
 A $5,000 minimum deposit is required to open a no-fee IRA.
 It is also possible roll over your existing 401(k) or IRA into Lending Club.

 Here’s what I do to maximize my return, yet try to minimize risk.
 Use how you see fit and do your own research before investing.